+Provided with some models.
 Product appearance depends on the model you purchased.

 Microphone A built-in microphone allows you to import and record sounds for your application - please refer to the Sound System section in Chapter 4, Operating Basics for more information.
 Some models are equipped with a built-in microphone.
 Web Camera LED The Web Camera LED glows when the Web Camera is operating.
 Web Camera Web Camera is a device that allows you to record video or take photographs with your computer.
 You can use it for video chatting or video conferences using a communication tool such as Windows Live Messenger.
 TOSHIBA Web Camera Application will help you to add various video effects to your video or photograph.
 Enables the transmission of video and use of video chat via the internet using specialized applications.
 Some models are equipped with a Web Camera.
-Please refer to the Web Camera section in Chapter 4, Operating Basics .
+Please refer to the Web Camera section in Chapter 4, Operating Basics.
 Wireless LAN antennas Some computers in this series are equipped with the Wireless LAN antennas.
 Wireless WAN antennas Some computers in this series are equipped with the Wireless WAN antennas.
-Bluetooth antenna Some computers in this series are equipped with a Bluetooth antenna.
 Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
 Stereo speakers The speakers emit sound generated by your software as well as audio alarms, such as low battery condition, generated by the system.
-Keyboard The internal keyboard provides the embedded numeric overlay keys, dedicated cursor control keys, and results.
-Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
-For more information, please refer to the Using the Touch Pad section in Chapter 4, Operating Basics .
-Touch Pad control buttons The control buttons located below the Touch Pad allow you to select menu items or manipulate text and graphics as designated by the on-screen pointer.
+Keyboard The internal keyboard provides the embedded numeric overlay keys, dedicated cursor control overlay keys, and 🔐 and 📑 Keys.
+Refer to Chapter 5, The Keyboard , for details.
+Touch Pad ON/OFF button Press this button to enable or disable the Touch Pad function.
+Some models are equipped with a Touch Pad ON/OFF button.